 Fortunately, many other dispersed followers of Jesus had also settled in Antioch by that time, so Matthew was able to interview many of those still alive who had witnessed Jesus’ deeds and had heard his teachings in person.
 Some of them had even been among the hundreds of persons who had seen Jesus after God raised him from the dead.
 A few people he interviewed had been raised from the dead at the same time Jesus burst forth from his tomb!
 Having been a tax collector, Matthew knew the necessity of paying meticulous attention to detail as he wrote his manuscript.
 With divine prescience he foresaw how closely his manuscript would be scrutinized, analyzed, and questioned in years to come.

 Matthew possessed a copy of a biography of Jesus John Mark had written only a year or so earlier.
 John Mark’s biography was shorter than Mattthew’s, but it helped Matthew to be able to compare his notes with Mark’s biography.
-Doctor Luke, Paul’s traveling companion, had also written a biography of Jesus about five years earlier, but so far it had been circulated only among the churches in the region of Galatia far to the north, and Matthew had not yet seen a copy of Luke’s writings.
+Doctor Luke, Paul’s traveling companion, had also written a biography of Jesus about five years earlier, but so far it had been circulated only among the churches in the region of Galatia far to the north, and Matthew had not yet seen a copy of Luke’s biography of Jesus.

 Matthew had also heard that John had very recently completed writing an amazing revelation he was given by the risen, glorified Jesus, but he had not yet seen that manuscript either.
 He understood the revelation Jesus gave to John was written specifically to bring hope and comfort to the many followers of Jesus who were being persecuted and martyred in the most recent wave of persecutions decreed by the Emperor Nero.

 Matthew and John both understood it would not be long before great tribulation (greater than ever before experienced) would come upon Jews and followers of Jesus.
 Both men sensed an urgency to complete their manuscripts and have copies circulated throughout the empire.
 Both knew the last days foretold by the ancient Jewish prophets and by Jesus himself were already crashing in upon the Jewish world and the end of all things Jewish was at hand.
-They knew they were living in the beginning of the cataclysmic time of the end foreseen by the ancient prophets Isaiah, Ezekiel, Daniel, Joel and others.
+They knew they were living in the beginning of the cataclysmic time of the end of Israel foreseen by the ancient prophets Isaiah, Ezekiel, Daniel, Joel and others.